Writers are always told they need a great concept, but what if your story problems lie in a concept that's too great? Let me explain.

 I've done NaNoWriMo a couple of times now and it has it's pros and cons.
 It's certainly not for everyone.
 Here's some signs it might not be for you.

-Here’s some common opinions of fanfiction: Basically fanfic is viewed as a lesser literary form – if we dare call… Read more Is Fan Fiction A Productive Use Of A Writer’s Time?
+Here's some common opinions of fanfiction: Fanfiction is all, ahem, erotic.
+Fanfiction is badly written.
+Fanfic authors who go onto to be published authors write really bad books.
+Fanfic is dumb.
+It's a hobby for awkward young teens.
+Basically fanfic is viewed as a lesser literary form - if we dare call it literary at … Continue reading Is Fan Fiction A Productive Use Of A Writer’s Time?

-I have re-written my first chapter for my dark fantasy WIP A Path Of Roots a few times now, but… Read more 4 Ways To Know If Your Opening Chapters Are Working
+I have re-written my first chapter for my dark fantasy WIP In Roots They Quake a few times now, but in the past week I've hit on a version of the opening that is really working for me.
+Granted, it's impossible for me to know this early whether these chapters will be in the published … Continue reading 4 Ways To Know If Your Opening Chapters Are Working

-If you’re a writer looking to be traditionally published, you will have heard of comp titles.
-A comp title or… Read more Finding The Perfect Comp Title: Imaginary Friend By Stephen Chbosky
+If you're a writer looking to be traditionally published, you will have heard of comp titles.
+A comp title or a comparison title can be used to give agents a general idea for what to expect from the book you want to publish.
+As an aspiring author myself, I have been on a journey to … Continue reading Finding The Perfect Comp Title: Imaginary Friend By Stephen Chbosky

 I've decided to count my writing achievements.
 And you should too.